BawdyAnarchist/quBSD/Future_Development.md

 		- USB, NIC, maybe others
 		- Show what was is currently passthrough'd qb-vm
-		- If you need to access via console
-		- Maybe also for create, since that might be non-trivial, and your qb-create is already pretty good
+		- For create, since that might be non-trivial, and your qb-create is already pretty good
-		- -n option to output the command that would be run (so that can manual add options at VM launch)

 # CLEANUP STUFF
 quBSD.conf